What is salivary gland cancer?

 Other rare salivary gland cancers

-Several other cancer types can develop in the salivary glands.
+Several other types of cancer can develop in the salivary glands.

 Squamous cell carcinoma: This cancer occurs mainly in older men.
 It can develop after radiation therapy for other cancers in the area.
 This type of cancer tends to have a poorer outlook.

-Epithelial-myoepithelial carcinoma: This is a rare tumor.
-It tends to be low grade, but it can come back after treatment or spread to other parts of the body.
+Epithelial-myoepithelial carcinoma: This rare tumor tends to be low grade, but it can come back after treatment or spread to other parts of the body.

-Anaplastic small cell carcinoma: The cells in these tumors have nerve-like features.
+Anaplastic small cell carcinoma: The cells in these tumors have nerve cell-like features.
 These tumors are most often found in minor salivary glands and tend to grow quickly.

 Other cancers that can affect the salivary glands

 Non-Hodgkin lymphoma: Most non-Hodgkin lymphomas start in lymph nodes.
 Rarely, these cancers start in immune system cells within the salivary glands.
-They behave and are treated differently than other types of cancer in the salivary glands.
-Most lymphomas that start in the salivary glands affect people with Sjögren's syndrome (a disorder that causes immune system to attack salivary gland cells).
-For more information on lymphomas, see our document called Non-Hodgkin Lymphoma.
+They behave and are treated differently from other types of cancers in the salivary glands.
+Most lymphomas that start in the salivary glands affect people with Sjogren (Sjögren) syndrome (a disorder that causes the immune system to attack salivary gland cells).
+For more information on lymphomas, see our document Non-Hodgkin Lymphoma.

 Secondary salivary gland cancers: Cancers that start elsewhere and spread to the salivary glands are called secondary salivary gland cancers.
-These cancers are not true salivary gland cancers, and are treated based on where the cancer started.
+These cancers are treated based on where the cancer started.